ebonnecab/mockup/README.md

-# mockup
+# Mockup
-Mockup Project for FEW 1.1
+Mockup Project for FEW 1.1 to practice recreating web pages and learning their different elements